shelleyolivia/learn-tutorials/near/cross-contract-calls.md

 _\(For more info on making cross-contract calls using `ContractPromise`, check out_ [_ContractPromise_](https://near.github.io/near-sdk-as/classes/_sdk_core_assembly_contract_.contractpromise.html) _and_ [_ContractPromiseResult_](https://near.github.io/near-sdk-as/classes/_sdk_core_assembly_contract_.contractpromiseresult.html)

-> As a reminder, using the previous contract \(the tab you kept open earlier\), find the ID of the contract.
+As a reminder, using the previous contract \(the tab you kept open earlier\), find the ID of the contract.
 You will use this to replace `dev-REPLACE_THIS_IDENTIFIER`.

->
->You can find your contract ID stored in `neardev/dev-account.env`.
+You can find your contract ID stored in `neardev/dev-account.env`.
 In addition, you will see your contract ID displayed in the first terminal window with the running server.
->Towards the bottom there will be a line that stats: "Done deploying to dev-1594333XXXXXX-XXXXXXX".
+Towards the bottom there will be a line that states: "Done deploying to dev-1594333XXXXXX-XXXXXXX".

 Next, we're going to use the `CalculatorApi` we just created.

->In the file `assembly/main.ts` append the following code to the file:
+In the file `assembly/main.ts` append the following code to the file:

 ```typescript
 export function calculate(a: string , b: string): void {